openownership/register/README.markdown

 instead of Heroku (because Heroku's disks are reset every 24hrs).
 We still use the database and redis instance attached to the production Heroku app though.

+There are three main manual steps:

+1. Setting up an AWS server to run the jobs
+2. Exporting data to the local filesystem
+3. Combining the many small exported files into one JSONLines format file, compressing it and uploading it to S3.

 The setup process for this looks like:

 ### Setting up the server

 - Increase Redis to an extra-large instance in Heroku
 - Get an EC2 server in the eu-west-1 region.
   So far I've used a c5.xlarge (4 CPUs, 8GB ram) with 250GB disk space.
+There's a template in our org AWS account for this purpose and the SSH key to log in is in our 1Password account.
+- SSH into the machine: `ssh -i wherever/you/have/the.pem ubuntu@the-machines-ip`
 - Clone the register: `git clone https://github.com/openownership/register.git`
 - Set up the checkout of the repo to be able to connect to the production services.